tc39/how-we-work/how-to-participate-in-meetings.md

 definitions or something similar!

 _How to use_:
 We use the #tc39-delegates channel on Freenode during the meetings.
-This channel is private.
-There is also a public channel #tc39 where some discussion may also take place.
+This channel is open to delegates.
+It is not public due to IP restrictions.
+The public channel #tc39 is useful for outside communication that is _not_ during meetings.
 You can find instructions for joining [here](https://freenode.net/kb/answer/chat).

 ### [Queue](https://tcq.app/)